wearewiredin/wired-in-blog/_posts/2014-11-27-The First Team To Be Wired In.md

 We prepared a simple online store so that each team member could custom order their sign.
 They had a few standard phrases they could choose: Wired In, In The Zone, On Air, or Go Away.
 We also let them order custom text if they wanted something different.

 A lot of the orders were standard.
-But many of them were creative and we loved it: Crushing It, Mic Droppin', #Beastmode, or Rockstar Mode were just a few.
+But many of them were creative, and we loved it: Crushing It, Mic Droppin', #Beastmode, or Rockstar Mode were just a few.

 It was really helpful to go through an actual order process with the team.
 They helped us work on things that may seem simple.
 For example: for something like having the laser etch the letters, or everything but the letters.
 Would you have the purchase option read “Etched Pane vs Etched Text” or “Etched Pane vs Clear Pane”?
 Or would you abstract it even further and give them names like “Ice” vs “Frosted”.